Osprey Farpoint 40 review – find out why this is my favourite backpack for travelling, weekends away and city breaks. My new forever rucksack.

 I’d love to say this is the perfect pack but there are a couple of points.
 When the back is totally full there’s no way I could get my water bottle in the mesh pocket at the back.
 Maybe I could get a clip and hang it but it’s a good bottle and part of my effort to reduce plastic usage so I don’t want to replace it.
 Also it would be handy to have small zipped pockets on the hip straps for money, credit card, keys etc.

-We’ve been on a couple of trips now and we get on really well.
+We’ve been on a few trips now and we get on really well.
 In fact it’s a winner and I can’t wait for our next trip together!
 I love the design, quality, durability and practical features.
 It’s light but tough, really comfortable to wear, has plenty of space and is cabin compliant.
 I love this backpack and am pretty sure it’s going to be my travelling companion for life.
-I think Mr Jones needs one too.
+We’re getting one for Mr Jones too.

 The Farpoint 40 was gifted to me for the purpose of this review by Simply Hike.
 All thoughts, views and opinions are entirely my own.